GSA/piv-guides/pages/identifiers.md

 </div>
 </div>

-In applications, you will need to associate the PIV credential with your users accounts.
+In applications including network domains, you will associate the PIV credential with your accounts.
 This is not a unique process to PIV credentials and usage, and is a general concept that occurs in many applications including your personal email accounts, your bank accounts, or your favorite social media app.
-The concept is sometimes called _account linking_.
+The concept is called _account linking_.

+_Identifiers_ are the values in the credential that are used for account linking.
+We focus on the **PIV Authentication** certificate and identifiers in this section to help you understand the options and design and implement for using PIV to authenticate to networks and applications.

 <!-- TODO: Insert note referencing FICAM architecture and designing to a centralized identity and access management model or federated model** -->

 #### Identifiers and How to Use
-_Identifiers_ are the values in the certificate that are used for account linking.
-We focus on the **PIV Authentication** certificate and identifiers in this section to help you design and implement for using PIV to authenticate to networks and applications.

-The table below outlines identifiers available and design considerations for implementations.
+The table below outlines identifiers available in the PIV Authentication certificate and design considerations for implementations.

 | Identifiers              | Considerations |
 | -------------            |----            |----                   |----|